fpischedda/francesco.pischedda.info/output/it/pages/services/index.rst

 I am a software developer and **I am here to help you** to grow your IT infrastructure in order **to support your business**.
-Please contact me at francesco.pischedda at gmail.com and I will send you an invite for a meeting to discuss how I can help you.
+Please contact me at fp at fpsd.codes and I will send you an invite for a meeting to discuss how I can help you.

 Let's have a look at the services I can offer: